Shared with the History Department by David's Family.

 Donations in David’s Memory

-We also invite those who loved David to donate to increase the endowment for the James and Diane Shneer Endowed Fellowship Fund to support research in the Post-Holocaust American Judaism Archive at the University of Colorado, Boulder.
+- Finally, the family is seeking to increase the endowment for the James and Diane Shneer Endowed Fellowship Fund to support research in the Post-Holocaust American Judaism Archive at the University of Colorado, Boulder.
 David helped found the archive and the fund was originally created in honor of David’s parents on the occasion of Diane’s 70th birthday.
-We plan to rename the fund in David’s honor.
+David’s parents plan to rename the fund in David’s honor.
+To donate, use this link:https://giving.cu.edu/fund/james-and-diane-shneer-endowed-fellowship-fund

 David’s Research, Scholarship and Public Life